FuturologyAIR/FuturologyAI-R/README.md

 Others whom wish to contribute to our project by providing us some tips, share with us on how we can seek improvement for the next judging round.

-There is no license for this as we are temporary explaining the
+There is no license for this as we are temporary hosting this here...

 ### Prerequisites